Poetic devices

 Example: “The woods are dark, the night is long, And the wind blows cold.”

-See also Physics and chemistry
+See also Key Figures and Their Impact

 You may also like...